medialab/toflit18/README.md

 ### Node

-It is recommended that you use at least the fifth version of Node.js, but any version down to `0.12.x` should work anyway.
+It is recommended that you use the Node.js version `7.9`.

 ### Installing dependencies